 Positive Imagery.
 Surround yourself with sights that make you feel happy.
 You can put together a photo album of some of your happiest photos and look at it regularly.
 Or keep flowers and plants in your home.
 Hang motivational posters or family photos on the walls.
 Subconsciously, your mind will soak up all the beauty around you and be a happier place.

 Get Enough Sleep.
 Sleep deprivation is known for causing all kinds of problems in new mothers.
-From postpartum depression to anxiety and rage, a lack of sleep is like leaving the door wide open for intrusive thoughts.
+A lack of sleep is like leaving the door wide open for scary thoughts.
 If you need to, invest in a better mattress and look into other ways to fight off insomnia.

 Distraction.
 Keeping the mind distracted will allow less time for scary thoughts to creep in.
 Music is an excellent way to keep the mind distracted.
 Try playing music in the background while you’re home, call or visit with a friend, read a book or put on the television.
 Maintaining a proper self-care routine can also help keep intrusive thoughts away.